cashapp/misk/docs/modules.md

 Misk Modules
 ===============
 Misk is split into many Gradle subprojects to organize functionality.
 The below is an overview of some of the modules.

+In general, our module strategy is **TODO**

+We use testfixtures **TODO*

+## misk

+Most of the implementation of Misk's web server components.
+There is a lot of stuff in this module.
+Pieces are occasionally extracted into new modules.

 ## misk-actions

 The core annotations and interfaces necessary to define actions that can be hosted in Misk.